nicolasggiraldo/melanoma_classification_project/README.md

 # Melanoma Classification Project

+In this work, we show our approach to solve the [SIIM-ISIC Melanoma Classification challenge](https://www.kaggle.com/c/siim-isic-melanoma-classification).
+The goal of this competition is to identify melanoma from a set of skin lesion images with contextual data.

 To download the dataset of the competition, run the following sentences in a bash terminal:

 ```